Nireey/Routing/README.md

 ## Conclusion
 This project provides a simple and effective way to visualize routing data for urban transportation systems.
 It demonstrates the power of combining Python libraries for spatial data analysis and interactive visualization.

+### Note:
+`shortpath.ipynb` is another project that demonstrates how to compute and visualize the shortest routes, but without using Folium for interactive maps.